cloudveiltech/goproxy-managed/readme.md

 	return _EXCEPTION_CONTINUE_SEARCH //this is new line.
 We had to pass all of this to .NET handler so debugging would work in MSVS
  ```

-- custom certificate should be placed in the same directory as dll file with names `cert.pem` and `key.pem`
+- Custom certificate should be placed in the same directory as dll file with names `cert.pem` and `key.pem`
 - C header with all APIs you can see in `proxy.h` file
 - To build this library just run `build.bat`
 - Compiled dll is placed to `testapp/proxy.dll`